OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 Inspect the `<pin-set>` elements for any `expiration` date.
 If expired, certificate pinning will be disabled for the affected domains.

-> Testing Tip: If a certificate pinning validation check has failed, the following event should be logged in the [system logs](0x05b-Basic-Security_Testing.md#monitoring-system-logs):
+> **Testing Tip**: If a certificate pinning validation check has failed, the following event should be logged in the [system logs](0x05b-Basic-Security_Testing.md#monitoring-system-logs):

 ```bash
 I/X509Util: Failed to validate the certificate chain, error: Pin verification failed